nickthathasnotbeentakenyet/finalProject/final_1/README.md

 ## Structure

 The project contains two folders **[SOURCE, DESTINATION]**.
 They are part of this program.
-The **SOURCE** folder contains 21 fake files: *5 documents, 5 images, 5 audio, 5 video, 1 unsorted*
-These files are placed to keep your personal files away from being touched in this project.
+*NOTE* The **DESTINATION** folder will be created as soon as you run the scipt, because github doesn't allow empty folders The **SOURCE** folder contains 21 fake files: *5 documents, 5 images, 5 audio, 5 video, 1 unsorted* These files are placed to keep your personal files away from being touched in this project.
 The **DESTINATION** folder is where files are to be moved to.